 Protective wrapping comes in many forms.
 You can use bubble wrap or, for a more environmentally-friendly approach, recyclable Kraft paper.

-I wrap my books in thick Kraft paper so the edges and corners don’t get worn or bent.
+I wrapped my books in thick Kraft paper so the edges and corners wouldn’t get worn or bent.

-If the inside of a box is empty enough that the books will get tossed around, I make sure to add crumpled paper or recycled bubble wrap.
+If the inside of a box is empty enough that the books will get tossed around, I made sure to add crumpled paper or recycled bubble wrap.

 If you have the space to store it, you should buy a giant roll or large pack of protective material to save money.